Alexa, Tell Me A National Security Secret: Amazon's Reach Goes Beyond The Post Office

 A wild card for Amazon's future as a government contractor is whether President Trump continues to attack the company, Ives said.

-"I think it's going to be very interesting to see if their meteoric rise within the federal government on the cloud side continues," he said, "in light of some of the issues that they've run into with the Trump administration.
+"I think it's going to be very interesting to see if their meteoric rise within the federal government on the cloud side continues, in light of some of the issues that they've run into with the Trump administration," he said.

-The JEDI contract is expected to be awarded this fall.
+The JEDI contract is expected to be awarded this Fall.